heungheung/weblogic-operator-tutorialx/tutorials/override.jdbc.md

 The final step is to modify the domain resource definition (*domain.yaml*) to include override configuration map and secret.

 Open the *domain.yaml* and in the `spec:` section add (or append) the following entries.
+Or you may uncomment these entries at the end of the file.
 Be careful to keep the indentation properly:
 ```
 spec:
   [ ... ]